sanderboer/typst-pagemaker/README.md

 - `--no-clean`: Keep the intermediate `.typ` after PDF build
 - `--update-html <path>`: Update existing HTML file's page count placeholder
 - `--once`: Perform exactly one build then exit
+- `--sanitize-pdfs`: Attempt to sanitize PDFs; if Typst compile still fails, auto-fallback to SVG or PNG for the requested page

 ```bash
 # Build Typst from Org (org -> typst)